asyncapi/asyncapi-react/README.md

 ## Development

 For information on how to set up a development environment, write and run tests, follow the naming and architecture convention defined for the project in the [Development Guide](./docs/development/guide.md).

-## Releasing

-For information on how to release a new version of the library or the playground application, or details on creating a changelog file, read the [Releasing](./docs/development/releasing.md) document.

 ## Contribution